|[ < ]||[ > ]||[ << ]||[ Up ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]||[ Search: ]|

 We have not done any performance tests to find out which is better.
 If you have a really complex object (highly tesselated sphere) then the first technique will probably be better since the cost of writing the object to the coverage buffer will probably be higher then the cost of rendering the object inside the sphere.
 But we do not know where exactly the threshold is.

 Regardless of sector partitioning and visibility culling requirements, the choice of objects you use can also be important for performance.
 Crystal Space supports many mesh objects but the most important ones are:

-genmesh: A triangle mesh object with support for multiple materials.
-They are useful for static geometry mostly but you can easily move them around as well.
+genmesh: A triangle mesh object with a single material.
+It only supports vertex- or stencil-based lighting and it is also not designed for internal animation (although it is possible to do so).
 Genmeshes are very efficient with regards to memory usage and rendering speed (see section Genmesh Mesh Object).

 sprite3d: Similar to a ‘genmesh’ except that it also supports frame-based animation (see section Sprite3D Mesh Object).